dragosvecerdea/advent-of-code-cli/README.md

 ```
 Usage: advent init [options] <day>

-Creates Advent of Code template for the daily puzzles
+Creates Advent of Code template for the daily challange
+with puzzle's input and statement

 Options:
   -l, --language <lang>  the language the tasks will be solved in (its